Gardens must be on a residential property in the City of Hamilton.

 The contest is not open to members of the judging team or their families.

-There is no charge to enter.
+There is no charge to apply.

 Judges will be volunteers.
 Judges will be chosen for their expertise in gardening for sustainability and bio-diversity.
 They will be briefed about the criteria and expectations to arrive at fair evaluations using a scoring rubric developed by the Monarch Awards Organizing Committee.

 The Monarch Awards Organizing Committee will do an initial evaluation based on the completed questionnaire and photos.
-Outstanding gardens will be forwarded to the judging team who will chose the gardens they wish to visit.
+Outstanding gardens will be forwarded to the judging team who will choose the gardens they wish to visit.
 The judges will arrange visits, in groups of at least two.